 I would once take images driven purely by the excitement of learning new gear and techniques, but now I just need it to be my eyes and my memory without an obvious opinion added.
 I will admit video is for me more in that past space, which may explain why I keep going with it.

-I have three excellent full frame primes that do several jobs more than well enough, but their main trick, using their format and maximum lens speed are rarely appealing.
-They are problem solvers, they can remove ugly backgrounds, shoot in the scarcest of light, separate a nearly impossible to separate subject from a back or foreground.
+They are problem solvers, they can remove ugly backgrounds, shoot in the scarcest of light, separate a nearly impossible to separate subject from it’s surrounds.
 Sometimes they are even exemplars of their craft.

 For fun I did a couple of closeups below, the Magenta adjusted Oly file on the left.